Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test2_clue_analysis(gemini).md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-Excellent specificity.
-The clues highlight the song's unique unconventional structure (ballad, opera, rock) and its complex, ambiguous lyrical storytelling without using any words from the answer.
-They offer distinct and precise hints.
+The informed clues are exceptionally strong and specific to 'Bohemian Rhapsody'.
+They cover various distinct aspects like the unconventional structure, vocal harmonies, groundbreaking music video, operatic section, and thematic elements (internal conflict).
+Crucially, they avoid using any words or variations from the answer, making them challenging yet precise.
+They provide excellent guidance towards the correct song.

 ✅ Strengths:
 - Generally specific and relate to correct answer